mat-dario/le-jeu-cardgame-ft.David/README.md

+## StarGame Inc. -- CardsGame
+# Authors:
+- Mathieu Dario
+- 4nonyme
-# CardsGame
+# Description:
-A new cards game to play casually !
+- A creation of a new concept of playing card games.
+To try !